JWW127/raylib-stuff/rust/rust-cargo-raylib-asahi-fedora.md

 ## confusion I had

-> the repo [https://github.com/raylib-rs/raylib-rs](https://github.com/raylib-rs/raylib-rs) is not the same name in the dependency you add in the cargo.toml
+> the repo [https://github.com/raylib-rs/raylib-rs](https://github.com/raylib-rs/raylib-rs) is not the same name in the dependency you add in the cargo.toml<br>
-> repo = raylib-rs
+> repo = raylib-rs <br>
 > cargo.toml = raylib = {version, features}

 ## hello world example code